martinthomson/is-the-future/draft-thomson-rfcplusplus-name.md

 would not be sufficiently effective in correcting misconceptions.

+# No Change to Existing Documents

+There is no point in revising existing documents.
+These documents were published with an expectation of immutability.
+Thus, any attempt to relabel these would be limited to changing document metadata.
+That has already proven to be ineffectual.

+Any misconception that might exist in relation to existing documents is therefore irreparable.
+There is no rational means of retracting the issuance of RFC numbers for the hundreds of documents that might need to be assigned new labels retrospectively.
+The simplest thing to do is to not worry about this problem.

 # How To Measure Success

 The use of new labels has been proposed as an experiment.
 An experiment ends